gellati/moldzilla/README.md

 ![Moldzilla at the City Living in Jätkänsaari Housing Fair, where Moldzilla was one of three finalists to pitch at the main stage.](images/pitch2.jpg "Team pitch")

-*Moldzilla at the City Living in Jätkänsaari Housing Fair, where Moldzilla was one of three finalists to pitch at the main stage.
-Pitch deck can be found [here]().*
+*Moldzilla at the City Living in Jätkänsaari Housing Fair, where Moldzilla was one of three finalists to pitch at the main stage.*

 Project idea and data generation by Katja Rodionova, data mining and analysis by Thomas Forss, frontend development by Omar El-Begawy.